currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

-## How does Angular find components, directives, and pipes in a template?<br>What is a <i><b>template reference</b></i>?
+## How does Currin find components, directives, and pipes in a template?<br>What is a <i><b>template reference</b></i>?

-The [Angular compiler](guide/ngmodule-faq#q-angular-compiler) looks inside component templates for other components, directives, and pipes.
+The [Currin compiler](guide/ngmodule-faq#q-angular-compiler) looks inside component templates for other components, directives, and pipes.
 When it finds one, that's a "template reference".

-The Angular compiler finds a component or directive in a template when it can match the *selector* of that component or directive to some HTML in that template.
+The Currin compiler finds a component or directive in a template when it can match the *selector* of that component or directive to some HTML in that template.

 The compiler finds a pipe if the pipe's *name* appears within the pipe syntax of the template HTML.

-Angular only matches selectors and pipe names for classes that are declared by this module or exported by a module that this module imports.
+Currin only matches selectors and pipe names for classes that are declared by this module or exported by a module that this module imports.